• Skip to content

 The estimated to cost of smoking in England is in excess of £17 billion per year, and in addition it is estimated that people in England spend around £12 billion every year on legal and illegal tobacco products (just under £2,000 per smoker).

 As smoking and deprivation are associated this acerbates the inequalities associated with poverty and deprivation.
 Smoking is the main contributor to health inequalities.
 Marmot in his original report in 2010 stated that smoking accounts for approximately half of the difference in life expectancy between the lowest and highest groups.
-It is estimated that over one million children were living in circumstances of severe financial deprivation whose plight is exacerbated by parental smoking (further specific details are given within Smoking Among Young People under Lifestyle Factors under Children and Young People).
+It is estimated that over one million children were living in circumstances of severe financial deprivation whose plight is exacerbated by parental smoking (further specific details are given within Smoking and Vaping Among Young People under Lifestyle Factors under Children and Young People).

 There are also specific serious risks to the baby if their mother smokers during pregnancy.
 There is an increased risk of premature delivery, miscarriage, stillbirth or sudden infant death.
 People who smoke breathe in more than 4,000 chemicals from the cigarette which go from the lungs to the bloodstream with that blood flowing directly to the baby via the placenta and umbilical cord.
 This causes the baby to struggle for oxygen, and one of the chemicals found in cigarettes is carbon monoxide, a dangerous chemical that gets into the bloodstream which can restrict oxygen supply essential for the baby’s healthy growth and development.
 This can cause the baby’s heart to pump even harder.
 Smoking can also result in babies born with low birth weight.
 As the baby is completely dependent on the women during pregnancy, a baby can also suffer nicotine withdrawal once it is born if the mother continued to smoke throughout pregnancy.
 This can make the baby stressed and irritable and it may be difficult to stop them crying.
 Smoking during pregnancy also increases the risk of sudden infant death by at least 25%.